 Orders to take measures may be made to manufacturers, importers, sellers and advertisers of consumer products.
-Such orders may be made only when the person concerned does not comply with a testing order made by the Minister42 or an inspector's recall order, when the inspector has reasonable grounds to believe that the product is subject to voluntary recall by a manufacturer or importer, or when the inspector has reasonable grounds to believe that the CCPSA or regulations made under it have been contravened (clause 31(1)).
-An order to take measures must be made in writing, provide reasons for the ordered measures, and specify when and how they are to be carried out (clause 31(3)).
-As to what one can be ordered to do, the inspector may order the manufacturer, importer, seller or advertiser to take any measure necessary to remedy non-compliance with the Act, including a "stop order" to halt the manufacture, importation, packaging, storing for sale, 43 advertising, selling, labelling, testing or transportation of a consumer product (clause 31(2)).
-In addition, if a person fails to comply with a recall order or order to take measures, the inspector is authorized to carry out the order at the expense of the person against whom the order is made (clause 32).
+Such orders may be made only when the person concerned does not comply with a testing order41 or a recall order, when the Minister has reasonable grounds to believe that the product is subject to voluntary recall by a manufacturer or importer, or when the inspector has reasonable grounds to believe that the CCPSA or regulations made under it have been contravened (clause 32(1)).
+An order to take measures must be made in writing, provide reasons for the ordered measures, and specify when and how they are to be carried out (clause 32(3)).
+As to what one can be ordered to do, the inspector may order the manufacturer, importer, seller or advertiser to take any measure necessary to remedy non-compliance with the Act, including a "stop order" to halt the manufacture, importation, packaging, storing, advertising, selling, labelling, testing or transportation of a consumer product (clause 32(2)).
+In addition, if a person fails to comply with a recall order or order to take measures, the Minister is authorized to carry out the order at the expense of the person against whom the order is made (clause 33).42